 - 4 garlic cloves, minced

-- 1 can artichoke hearts, drained and roughly chopped
+- 8 ounce can artichoke hearts, quartered, drained and roughly chopped

 - 1 cup sour cream

-- In a skillet, heat olive oil.
-Cook leeks for 3 minutes, add garlic and cook for an additional 3 minutes, stirring occasionally until tender.
-Add kale and cook for 2 more minutes, add artichokes for an additional minute and remove from heat.
+- In a skillet, heat olive oil over medium-high heat.
+Add the sliced leeks and cook for 3-4 minutes, with a pinch of salt.
+Add garlic and cook for an additional 2-3 minutes, stirring occasionally until tender.
+Add kale and cook for 2-3 more minutes, until slightly wilted.
+Add artichokes and stir until combined.

 - In a separate bowl (or in the same skillet if oven-safe and you have enough room), stir together parmesan cheese, cream cheese, sour cream, mozzarella, white pepper, additional salt and peppers to taste.